 Home to the youngest populace in France, Montpellier bustles with fashionable college students.
 The city’s beautiful central square, La Place de la Comédie is lined with cafés that beckon visitors pull up a chair and people watch while sipping a coffee or hot chocolate.
 Afterwards, take the kids for a spin on the square’s sweet carousel.
 The nearby grassy park, Jardin du Champs de Mars, features a playground with Dr. Seuss-like flair as well as a duck-dotted pond.
 Meander through Montpellier’s pedestrian-friendly downtown to find clothing boutiques, patisseries, florists, and other alluring shops.

 Parents will be impressed by a Roman-inspired aqueduct built in the 1700s, an imposing Gothic church from the 1300s, the Musée Fabre fine arts museum, and an Arc de Triomphe built in honor of Louis XIV.
 Meanwhile, kids will enjoy visiting Montpellier’s zoo, France’s oldest botanic garden, an aquarium and planetarium.
-Located about eight miles from the Mediterranean Sea, Montpellier makes a more affordable and less crowded beach destination than its renowned French Riviera neighbors.
+Located about eight miles from the Mediterranean Sea, Montpellier makes a more affordable and less crowded destination than the nearby French Riviera beaches.
 With all there is to explore and enjoy, Montpellier is the best city in France that many travelers have never heard of.
 (Colleen of Travel Mamas)

 Central and South American Vacations with Kids

-Guatemala is a true hidden gem in Central America often overlooked by families.
-However, it is one of the best places for exciting immersive and transformative travel.
+It’s surprising that Central America is often overlooked by families.
+There are so many things to do in Guatemala, and it is one of the best places for exciting immersive and transformative travel.
 Located less than an hour from Guatemala City, the beautiful UNESCO Cultural Heritage town of Antigua is known for its cobblestone streets, colorful buildings and looming volcanos.For a small town, Antigua has an abundance of activities ranging from active to intellectual, with no shortage of options for the entire family.

 Enjoy a family cooking class learning to make Guatemalan tortillas and the national dish of pepian, spend the night on an active volcano watching lava explore from the top or visit the Choco Museum to learn the history of chocolate and how it is made from bean to bar.
 If you need a little more focus to your trip, sign up for family Spanish lessons at one of the many schools scattered around town.
 And don’t forget to hop on one of the famous “chicken buses” for a cruise around town.